sukofox/PokemonMysticCrystal/README.md

 This is a Pokemon Crystal hack based on the pokecrystal disassembly from pret.

 In this hack, you will see an expanded/modified Johto, with a focus on the more traditional aspects of the region.
 So if you are a sucker for traditional buildings, pagodas, shrines, and forests, this is your hack.
+In addition, you will see a Kanto with many of the locations from RBY restored, with some modifications as well.
+Examples of restored locations are given below in the "Features" section.
 # WARNING: The game may not follow canon.

 # IMPORTANT!